Gen-AI-In-Software-Development/List-Of-Units/Unit00-Overview/README.md

 Software development involves specifying, designing, programming, documenting, testing, and maintaining applications.

-In this book, we will experiment with how Copilot might assist in the software development process.
+In this repository, we will experiment with how Copilot might assist in the software development process.

 "A fool with a tool is still a fool." - Grady Booch